 - Proof of qualified medical expenses you paid in the month prior to the month of your appointment (limited to health insurance, co-pays, eye glasses, oxygen, hearing aids, and/or prescriptions filled by a pharmacy).

 - Proof of any child support and/or alimony you paid or received in the month prior to the month of your appointment.

 - Proof of disability.

-- Proof of age of a child in the home age five (5) and under.
-(Birth certificate, blessings certificate, etc.)
+- Proof of a child in the home age five (5) and under (birth certificate, blessing certificate, etc.).